-Safety regulations apply to Sovah School of Health Professions students and faculty.
 Safety should never be taken for granted.
-To ensure a safe working environment, each student should be aware of the policies and procedures of the School as well as the policies and procedures of the clinical site they are assigned.
+To ensure a safe working environment, each student should be aware of the policies and procedures of the school and medical center.
 In addition, each student must be familiar with his/her personal safety responsibilities.
-Students should notify a School faculty/staff member or Security staff of any hospital of any potentially hazardous or unsafe condition as soon as possible.
+Students should notify a school faculty/staff member or Security staff of any potentially hazardous or unsafe condition as soon as possible.

-Each student or employee of the School who is a victim of a crime or witnesses a crime against another person or their property is required to report such to the Medical Center Security of the hospital the student is assigned.
-If violence or crime occurs while on the School's campus, the local law enforcement must be contacted immediately.
-Sovah School of Health Professions does not currently have security on site at the River District Building.
+Each student or employee of the Sovah School of Health Professions who is a victim of a crime or witnesses a crime against another person or their property, including that of Sovah Health - Danville, is required to report such to the Medical Center Security.
 Each student or employee who is a victim of a crime is expected to cooperate with the local police during the investigation and prosecution of any crime committed on the campus.
-More detailed information is in the Student Handbook.
+More detailed information can be found on our school web page.

-Students participate annually in the required Medical Center's (RE-ED) safety Program, which consist of but not limited to: fire plan, back safety, infection control, hazardous materials and chemical spills, electrical safety, workplace violence/keeping the environment safe, body mechanics, radiation safety, and substance abuse.
+Students participate annually in the required Medical Center's (RE-ED) safety program, which consist of but not limited to a fire plan, back safety, infection control, hazardous materials and chemical spills, electrical safety, workplace violence/keeping the environment safe, body mechanics, radiation safety, and substance abuse.